 Advanced BJJ, 6:00-7:30pm, Tu & Th: Recommended for above two stripes white belt.
 Professor Tyrone Angolia explores the dynamics of sweeping, passing, and finishing in sport Gi Jiu Jitsu in this well-paced drill-oriented class.
 Each position is explored in-depth over a number of weeks, addressing the variations, particulars of Gi grips and hook play, and doing positional sparring to ensure that students gain enough repetition and familiarity to become proficient before moving on to the next subject.
 Tyrone creates a friendly, upbeat environment and does his best to accommodate less experienced students.

-MMM Competition Team Practice, 7:00-8:30pm: An open mat training session for MMA competitors.
-This is also a great opportunity for anyone looking to work up to competition training level to get extra time working the heavy bags, bob-weave line, etc. Especially consider coming if you are interested in holding mitts or pads for the competitors to help support their training.
+MMM Open Mat, 7:00-8:30pm: An open mat training session for MMA students.
+This is a great opportunity for students to get extra time working the heavy bags, bob-weave line, drilling with a partner, etc. Especially consider coming if you are interested in holding mitts or pads for the competitors to help support their training.
 Students should focus on coming to the Tues/Thurs classes first, and add on Monday or Wednesday as additional training.